 There are special risks associated with margin investing.
 As with stocks, you may be called upon to deposit additional cash or securities if your account equity declines.

-As of 12/31/22 VAMO received a 4-star overall rating, 3 years a 5-star rating, and 5 years a 3-star rating based on risk adjusted returns out of 177, 177, 158 funds respectively in the Long-Short Equity category.
+As of 8/31/23 TRTY received a 4-star overall rating and 3 years a 4-star rating, based on risk adjusted returns out of 229, 229 funds respectively in the Tactical Allocation category.